mlai22/Netflix-recommendation-system/README.md

 The app is designed for Netflix recommendation system.
 The motivation of this project is to explore the Netflix dataset and build a recommendation system based on the contents of users' preferences.
-Using content-based recommendation system to calculate cosine similarity scores, and return the top 10 movies/TV Shows that users are likely to be interested in.
+Using content-based recommendation system to calculate cosine similarity scores, and return the top 10 movies/TV shows which users are likely to be interested in.

 #### Limitation
-The shiny app is running out of memory due to the large binary datasets, so the recommendation system in the app was displyed by a toy dataset.
+The shiny app is running out of memory due to the large binary datasets, so the recommendation system in the app was displayed by a toy dataset for showing the results.
-If you would like to have a complete system, please download this repository and run the shiny app locally.
+If you would like to have precision predictions, please download this repository and run the shiny app locally.

 #### Requirements